rajsinghbagri/rajsinghbagri.github.io/README.md

  <br>
  Studied different varieties of paper batteries available in the market
  <br>
-• Demonstrated the method of construction of Paper battery using Carbon Nanotubes and Cellulose Machine Learning Intern
+• Demonstrated the method of construction of Paper battery using Carbon Nanotubes and Cellulose

 ### **Coordinator**
 ### Techfest, IIT Bombay